CanDIG/Vault-Helper-Tool/docs/Plugin.md

 ## Developing Vault Helper Tool as a Plugin
 --------------------------------------------
+### Takeaways

+The Vault plugin system solves the following use cases: allowing for customized authentication and customized secret engines.
+These do not have much overlap with our use case for the Vault Helper Tool.
+Thus there is no reason to implement the Vault Helper Tool as a plugin.
+Nonetheless, for future reference, some documentation about getting started with the Vault plugin system is provided below.

 ### Background on Vault Plugins
 Vault communicates to plugins over a RPC interface, so it is possible to build and distribute a plugin for Vault without having to rebuild Vault itself.

 Developing a plugin is simple.
 The only knowledge necessary to write a plugin is basic command-line skills and basic knowledge of the Go programming language.

 The plugin implementation needs to satisfy the interface for the plugin type.
-(Definitions in the docs for the backend running the plugin).
+(Definitions in the [docs for the backend running the plugin](https://www.vaultproject.io/docs/plugin)).

 Plugin backends are the components in Vault that can be implemented separately from Vault's builtin backends.
 These backends can be either authentication or secrets engines.

-The plus-side is that since it is a vault plug-in it will be easier for the user to navigate.
+The plus-side is that since it is a vault plug-in it will be easier for the user to navigate (As one san simply enable/disable this in Vault in order to keep everything within Vault).

 ### How it Works